FoamScience/FoamScience.github.io/_posts/2018-08-24-vim-openfoam-power-part1.md

     " system, 0, and constant, use
     " let caseDir = expand('%:p:h:h')
     " But, I'm a regexp lover, so,
-    " Make Vim remembers everything in the path until case name.
+    " Make Vim remember everything in the path until case name.
     " delete everything else!
     let caseDir = expand('%:p:s?\(\/.*run\/[a-zA-Z1-9\. ]*\)\/.*?\1?')
     " set path to include all subdirs of caseDir.